RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_EP_MMC-2016.md

 # Introduction

-Diffusion-weighted Magnetic Resonance Imaging (DW-MRI)  is a biomedical imaging technique that allows the non-invasive acquisition of *in vivo* data from which tissue microstructure can be inferred.
+Diffusion-weighted Magnetic Resonance Imaging (DW-MRI)  is a biomedical imaging technique that allows for the non-invasive acquisition of *in vivo* data from which tissue microstructure can be inferred.
 Diffusion tensor imaging (DTI), one of the most commonly used DW-MRI techniques in the brain, models diffusion anisotropy of tissues using a second-order tensor known as the diffusion tensor (DT) [@Basser1994-hg], [@Basser1994-zd].

 DTI-based measures such as fractional anisotropy (FA) and mean diffusivity (MD) are usually used to assess properties of brain microstructure.
-For example, FA is thought to be an indicator of different microstructural properties: packing density of axons, and the density of myelin in nerve fibers [@Beaulieu2002-tl], but also indicates white matter coherence -- the alignment of axons within a measurement voxel.
+For example, FA is thought to be an indicator of different microstructural properties (such as packing density of axons, and density of myelin in nerve fibers [@Beaulieu2002-tl]), but also indicates white matter coherence (i.e. the alignment of axons within a measurement voxel).
 However, because a measurement voxel can contain partial volumes of different types of tissue, these measures are not always specific to one particular type of tissue.
-Particularly, tissue's diffusion anisotropy in image voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).
+In Particular, diffusion anisotropy in image voxels near cerebral ventricle and parenchyma can be underestimated by partial volume effects of cerebral spinal fluid (CSF).

-To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartments with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient.
+To remove the influence of the freely diffusing CSF and quantify changes that are specifically related to brain tissue, the DTI model can be extended to separately take into account the contributions of tissue and CSF by representing the tissue compartment with an anisotropic diffusion tensor and the CSF compartment as an isotropic free water diffusion coefficient.
 Recently, two procedures were proposed by Hoy and colleagues to fit this two compartment model to diffusion-weighted data acquired with two or more diffusion gradient-weightings [@Hoy2014-lk,].
-Although these procedures have been shown to provide diffusion based measures, which are stable to different degrees of free water contamination, the authors noted that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk].
+Although these procedures have been shown to provide diffusion based measures which are stable to different degrees of free water contamination, the authors noted that their original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk].